 - Thoros of Myr

 - Tyrion Lannister

 - Tywin Lannister

 The following scenes do no appear in the books:

 - Tyrion and Littlefinger’s ledgers

 References and notes

 This page uses content from the English Wikipedia.
 The original content was at Walk of Punishment.
 The list of authors can be seen in the page history of Walk of Punishment.
-As with A Wiki of Ice and Fire, the content of Wikipedia is available under the Creative Commons Attribution-ShareAlike License.
+As with A Wiki of Ice and Fire - A Song of Ice and Fire & Game of Thrones, the content of Wikipedia is available under the Creative Commons Attribution-ShareAlike License.